python-and-game/novthon/README.md

 new part type `fade` is also included.

 The `fade` keyword comes with 3 configure settings (used for default fading):
-- `in_duration`: This controls the duration of the dissapearing image (default is 0.01 seconds or 100 milliseconds)
+- `in_duration`: This controls the duration of the dissapearing image (default is 0.5 seconds)
 - `hold_duration`: This controls the duration of the screen when it stayed as black (default is 0 second, which means the holding will be skipped)
-- `out_duration`: This controls the duration of the appearing image (default is 0.01 seconds or 100 milliseconds)
+- `out_duration`: This controls the duration of the appearing image (default is 0.5)

 To use different duration for the fade in, hold and out without having the default settings modified.